yale-redcap/yes3-exporter/README.md

 # Features

 -   **Flexible output spreadsheet layouts** including horizontal, vertical, and repeating form layouts.
--   **Any number of export specifications may be designed and stored**.
--   **Export specifications can be rolled back** and restored to a prior version.
 -   **Expeditiously handles large exports**.
 Large volume exports have minimal impact on performance speed.
 In one benchmark it took 186 seconds to export 3,272 rows and 3,079 columns to a 33MB export csv file.
 -   **Enhanced data dictionary, that includes metadata and data distributions(!)** This can drive external code generators and form the basis of basic study progress and data completion reports.
 -   **Detailed audit for every download and export**.
 Daily activity summaries can be automatically sent to a pre-designated email address.
+-   **Incorporates form-specific user export and access rights**.
+Compatible with the REDCap v12 form-specific export permission model, as well as with the data export model prior to version 12.
+-   **Supports deidentified and coded datasets** that mirrors REDCap system data export.
+-   **Any number of exports may be designed and re-used**.
+    -   **Export specifications can be rolled back** and restored to a prior version.
 -   **Can export directly to a host filesystem**.
--   **Incorporates form-specific user export and access rights**.
-Compatible with the REDCap v12 form-specific export permission model, as well as with the model.
 -   **Dark and Light themes**.
--   **Supports deidentified and coded datasets** that mirrors REDCap .

 # About YES3